martinpaljak/jose/README.md

 - have a cloud service that depend on Ed25519 signing keys for identity
 - have client applications pin that public key in code
 - don't have exposed copies of the pinned key in cloud services
-- don't create a full X509 style CA system
+- don't create a full X509 style PKI CA system
 - keep pinned key offline and distribute temporary keys to cloud services during deployment

 Here because https://www.reddit.com/r/crypto/comments/hoph9d/x509_in_jsonjwt/ yielded no results.